logo for best-norman-rockwell-art.com

 The painting also appears on page 45 of A Treasury of the Saturday Evening Post.
 A Treasury of the Saturday Evening Post also reproduces the original Post article by Booth Tarkington that was published with the illustration.

 The original oil on canvas painting, 45.75 x 35.5 inches or 116 x 90 cm, is housed in the Norman Rockwell Museum of Stockbridge, Mass.
-A preliminary a study of this painting is located in the collection of the Metropolitan Meseum of Art in New York City.
+A preliminary a study of this painting is located in the collection of the Metropolitan Museum of Art in New York City.

 Norman Rockwell's Four Freedoms Paintings